Adult Basic Education Teacher/HiSET Instructor

 COMPENSATION & BENEFITS:

 Bridge Over Troubled Waters is an Equal Opportunity Employer and offers a competitive salary and benefits package including medical, dental and vision plans, paid time off and a retirement savings plan.
-Bridge also provides a bonus of $2,500 for all new employees that they are eligible in to receive in two $1,250 installments after 6 months and at one year of service with Bridge.
+Bridge also provides a bonus of $2,500 for all new employees that are eligible to receive it in two $1,250 installments after 6 months and at one year of service with Bridge.

 COVID-19 VACCINATION REQUIREMENT